hashicorp/consul/middleware/kubernetes/README.md

 	  pre-loaded k8s API cache.
 With and without CoreDNS response caching.
     * Try to get rid of kubernetes launch scripts by moving operations into .travis.yml file.
+    * Find root cause of timing condition that results in no data returned to test client when running k8s integration tests.
+Current work-around is a nasty hack of waiting 5 seconds after setting up test server before performing client calls.
+(See hack in test/kubernetes_test.go)